 Length of Support.
 Fellows receive two to three years of funding.
 Performance is evaluated at the end of each year, and subsequent years are awarded depending on progress.

 Usual Process.
 The CCEP generally has one deadline per year, usually in November or December, for fellowships starting the next summer.
-The CCEP is not currently accepting applications.
-New positions will become available in 2017.
+The CCEP is currently accepting applications for 2017-2018.

 The statement of interest should outline your goals and plans for the fellowship.
 It should include a description of the research you hope to conduct (questions you are interested in, types of studies you would like to do to answer those questions) but does not require that you present an actual research proposal.
 The statement should also present other goals for the fellowship, such as training (content, methods, skills you would acquire) and products (planned grants, publications, etc).

-During December and January all faculty mentors review the applications to assess quality and potential mentor interest.
-During January and February, applicants with good reviews visit Chapel Hill for a day-long interview with prospective mentors, leadership, Training Advisory Committee members.
+During January and early February, all faculty mentors review the applications to assess quality and potential mentor interest.
+In mid-February, applicants with good reviews visit Chapel Hill for a day-long interview with prospective mentors, leadership, and Steering Committee members.
 The CCEP reimburses candidates for travel expenses to interview.
 Candidates are encouraged to talk with prospective mentors before and after the interview.
-Informed by feedback from the interviews, the Training Advisory Committee selects candidates based on research promise, career potential, interest in and commitment to cancer prevention and control, and the quality of the proposed research and training.
+Informed by feedback from the interviews, the Steering Committee selects candidates based on research promise, career potential, interest in and commitment to cancer prevention and control, and the quality of the proposed research and training.
 Awards are generally made by April 1.

 Important Notes.
 Prospective fellows interested in pursuing an MPH or other advanced degree must apply separately to the University of North Carolina at Chapel Hill (usually to a department in the School of Public Health).
 Prospective fellows are encouraged to visit the appropriate webpages and learn about admission requirements and deadlines.
 School of Public Health applicants without a doctoral degree in hand should inquire about the need for GRE scores and transcripts, as well as the possibilities for Spring, rather than Fall, admission.